 I just downloaded a white paper that’s almost two-thirds overhead?!

-Every white paper needs some overhead, just like a sandwhich needs two pieces of bread to hold it together.
+Every white paper needs some overhead, just like a sandwich needs two pieces of bread to hold it together.

 Below is an overview of this actual white paper, with a thumbnail for every page.
 In case you’re wondering, this was produced by software firm Symantec.